Helena, Alabama: Utilities

 Electric service is provided by Alabama Power Company; water, sewage, and garbage pick-up by the city; and cable television and internet provided by multiple providers.

 Healthcare

 Numerous medical professionals practice in Helena.
+Many cater to family and individual patient's needs in areas such as counseling, dentistry, psychiatry, physical therapy and primary care.
 The city also benefits from its proximity to Birmingham's extensive medical community, including several major hospitals and University of Alabama at Birmingham medical schools.
 The closest hospital is Baptist Shelby in Alabaster.